UniversalDependencies/UD_Munduruku-TuDeT/not-to-release/index-muy-example.md

 ### Non-verbal clauses

-Mundurukú has some lexemes that function as copular elements in non-verbal clauses for existentia and locational predicates.
+Mundurukú has some lexemes that function as [copula](https://universaldependencies.org/u/dep/cop.html) in non-verbal clauses for existentia and locational predicates.
 Examples are: *opop*, *kug̃*, and *kake*.